ankitapal189/data-512-final-gender-gap-analysis/README.md

 ## Methodology :

-I will use graphs to study the trend if gender graphs in the 4 areas.
-Graphs would be the best place to start our analysis.
-We could dive into the quantitive calculations if we find significant patterns.
-The indicators where data is present for male as well as female, we could create new indicator which would be a ratio of female to male.
-Analysing the trends of these ratios will also be useful.
-I will perform a correlation analysis of all vs all indicatiors.
-This will help us unearth any inter-dependencies.
+I used graphs to study the trend of gender gaps in the 4 areas.
+Graphs were to be the best place to start my analysis.
+For the indicators where data is present for male as well as female, I created new indicators which were a ratio of female to male or a difference of the two.
+Analyzing the trends of these new indicators was also useful.
+I also performed a correlation analysis of all vs all indications.
+This helped unearth any inter-dependencies.

-Once I have the conclusion for increase/decrease of gender gaps over the years at a world level, we perform the same analysis at the US level.
+Once I derived the conclusion for the increase/decrease of gender gaps over the years at a world level, I performed the same analysis at the US level.

+Also, a correlogram would be helpful to study the relationships between the indicators analyzed in the study.

-This process will answer both our research questions.
+This process will answer all my research questions.

 ## Data